 Simple drug possession is often associated with the possession of small amounts of a controlled substance.
 Typically, these small amounts are for personal use and there can be no inferred intent to sell or distribute based on the minimal amount.
 The resulting drug charge is often considered to be a minor infraction.
-For example, in New Jersey, individuals may be charged with simple drug possession when they are found to be in possession with less than 50 grams of marijuana, which is a disorderly person’s offense.
-However, the possession of 50 or more grams of marijuana is a much more serious offense and can lead to high fines and arrests.
+For example, in New Jersey, individuals may be charged with simple drug possession when they are found to be in possession of less than 50 grams of marijuana, which is a disorderly person’s offense.
+However, the possession of 50 grams or more of marijuana is a much more serious offense and can lead to high fines and arrests.

-Impact of Drug Offenses
+Impact Of Drug Offenses

 As mentioned earlier, convictions for drug offenses, even simple possession, can have a negative impact on an individual’s ability to obtain or hold a job, obtain financial aid, and stay in school.
 For example, many universities have codes of conduct that include language regarding drug use and possession.
 Even a simple drug conviction may cause problems for a student’s standing with a university or may cause them to lose a scholarship.
-Likewise, a conviction for a simple drug offense may create problems for an individual at their current or future job.
+Likewise, a conviction for a simple drug offense may create problems for an individual at their current or future jobs.
 Many employers have anti-drug policies.
 Simple possession charges could result in an employee being terminated or a potential employee not being hired.
 Because a drug possession conviction goes on your permanent record, the impact of a drug case can follow you for a long period of time.